An egalitarian home for your Jewish community.

 Jewish Pickles 201: Jewish Gasronomic Heritage: A hands-on experience in making sour pickles was led by Arnie Feineman.
 Everyone went home with a quart of pickles and a smile, awaiting the 10 days for the pickles to mature.
 Our gratitude to Arnie.

-Understanding The Place for Jews in the World and Our Connection to Israel: Was a 3-part class.
-This session met a member's home to discuss the film ‘Jerusalem 1913’ about the events and characters in Turkish-controlled Palestine and the implications of that history.
+Understanding The Place for Jews in the World and Our Connection to Israel: A three-part class met at a member's home to discuss the film ‘Jerusalem 1913’ about the events and characters in Turkish-controlled Palestine and the implications of that history today.
+The classes continued with readings and discussion about anti-semitism and the connection of American Jews to Israel.

-Sephardic Cooking: A KHN member hosted a dinner for a small group that was introduced to the slicing, dicing and cooking of a distrinctly Sephardic meal from Aleppo.
+Sephardic Cooking: A KHN member Ira Friedman hosted a dinner for a small group that was introduced to the slicing, dicing and cooking of a distrinctly Sephardic meal from Aleppo.

 Over the years, courses have included: